KosmX/contributions-drawer/README.md

-# Draw into contritions graph
+# Draw into contributions graph